T. J. M. Kelley: Early life and education

-Thomas Jefferson Marion Kelley was born on April 15, 1855, in Washington, Georgia, the third of ten children of Captain George W. Kelley, a farmer, mill-man, merchant, lumber trader and Confederate States Army Civil War veteran.
-A Georgia native, George Kelley was described as having been very active in the development of Alachua County, Florida.
-Kelley was reared and educated mainly in Sandersville, Georgia, first reading medicine under his older brother, J. L. Kelley.
-Graduating in 1880, he took a course at the University of Maryland School of Medicine and the Medical College of Georgia.
+Thomas Jefferson Marion Kelley was born on April 15, 1855, in Gibson, Georgia, the third of ten children of George Washington Kelley (Note: In some sources, his father is referred to as James Kelley.)
+(1828–1907), a farmer, millman, merchant, lumber trader, and Confederate States Army Civil War veteran.
+His father, a Georgia native, was described as having been active in the development of Glascock County, Georgia, and Alachua County, Florida.

+Kelley was raised and educated primarily in Sandersville, Georgia, first studying medicine under his older brother, J. L. Kelley.
+He completed one course at the University of Maryland School of Medicine and a second at the Medical College of Georgia, graduating with an M.D. in 1880.

 Career

-Kelley began his medicine practice in Gibson, county seat of Glascock County, Georgia.
-In 1900, he was elected to represent Glascock County in the Georgia House of Representatives, an office he held for three terms, ending in 1906.
+In the 1880s, Kelley built a Gothic Revival house in Gibson, where he situated his medical practice.
+In 1900, he was elected to represent Glascock County in the Georgia House of Representatives, and assumed office on October 24 and left in 1906.
 Kelley supported a platform of tax cuts and ballot reform.
-In 1906, Kelley was listed as one of five “energetic members of the lower house” by the Atlanta Constitution.